Shambi-0/Proxhook/README.md

 #### Simple Usage!
 > A Discord webhook should be structured similar to this : `https://discord.com/api/webhooks/ID/TOKEN`

-> and using Proxhook is just a matter of plugging in the ID, TOKEN, & the data you want to send.
+> and using Proxhook is just a matter of plugging in the `ID`, `TOKEN`, & the data you want to send.
 ```lua
 local Proxhook = require(script.Proxhook);